caring for all creation

 Fund for Theological Education Fellowship

 A major part of my call is to care for others and to provide pastoral care for my congregation and community.
-I offer pastoral care and support to all the generations of the congregation I serve, including ASU students, Desert Palm youth and their families, and the full congregation presently through our weekly Joys and Concerns zoom.
-I am also on call for all the pastoral care needs of our congregation when Pastor Tom is away.
+I have offered pastoral care and support to all the generations through the roles I have had.
+I am increasingly thankful for how meaningful even a simple phone call, text, or zoom meeting can be for those needing a supportive conversation.

-Desert Palm is the first WISE church in the Southwest Conference and this equips me with many resources for my ministry within our church and beyond our congregation (Maintaining a basic understanding of mental health and wellness).
-I also support many in our ASU community through mental health needs and self care.
+Desert Palm, where I served in Arizona, was the first WISE church in the Southwest Conference and this equipped me with many resources for my ministry within our church and beyond our congregation (Maintaining a basic understanding of mental health and wellness).
+I also supported many in the ASU community through offering mental health and self care resources.

 I am especially thankful to have colleagues in ministry who hold space for me when I need support and I for them (Attending to one's own spiritual and pastoral care, including engagement in supervision as appropriate).